 Permission needs to be obtained from the rights holder.
 Oftentimes, there are multiple rights holders, which means you’ll have to contact different parties to obtain the rights.

-- Sound recording: Rights to the sound recording (known as “master rights”) are controlled by who financed the recording.
-This is usually the record label unless you’re dealing with an independent artist.
+Sound recording: Rights to the sound recording (known as “master rights”) are usually controlled by the company or person who financed the recording.
+This is most often the record label, unless you’re dealing with an independent (unsigned) artist.

-- Lyrics: Rights to the lyrics are controlled by whoever wrote them, which is usually the songwriter.
-However, as with a composition, the songwriter may have a publishing deal which means you would contact the publisher.
+Lyrics: Rights to the lyrics are controlled by whoever wrote them, which is usually a songwriter.
+However, as with a composition, the songwriter may have a publishing deal which means you would contact the publisher to license the lyrics.

 Examples of when you need to obtain rights:

-- Used on radio or live performance in public (i.e. restaurant, nightclub, commercial establishment)
+- Use on radio or performance (including live and recorded versions of a song) in public (i.e. restaurant, nightclub, boutique)

-- Used in a visual project (i.e. film, TV, commercial, online video, video game, etc.)
+- Use in a visual project (i.e. film, TV, commercial, online video, video game, etc.)

-- Used in a toy that plays music
+- Use in a toy that plays music

-- Used in an app that displays lyrics
+- Use in an app that displays lyrics